 If you manage to get the creature's damage counter up to 99, it will turn black and die.
 Your victory is short lived however as a new and more deadly creature will replace the old one.
 Each new creature starts with less damage than the previous one, and moves and shoots much faster.
 Each time you kill the creature your kill counter (next to the creatures damage counter) will go up by one, and your damage counter will go down significantly.

 Wizard has a unique two player feature where one player can control the wizard while the other player controls the creature.
 Since the creature is normally invisible, the second player must move blindly about the maze until he comes in range of the wizard.
 The second player's creature will automatically fire at the player making his job slighty easier.
 This interesting twist on the normal two player variation shows some innovation not seen in many games.

 Hidden in a random part of the maze is a small glowing flame.
 If the left difficulty switch is set to A then you Wizard has the added task of defending the flame.
 If the creature touches the flame your wizard will slow down as his source of power has been captured.
 On the easy setting the flame is invulnerable to the creature and doesn't have any affect on the game.

 While Wizard may not look like much today, it's amazingly fun in short bursts.
 Unfortunately by the time Wizard was ready to be released (1980), Atari was starting to make 4K games with better sounds and graphics than their 2K predecessors.
 According to programmer Chris Crawford "It didn't fit well into the product line".
-Wizard was simply too dated to be released as is, but probably could have been made into a decent 4K game had Atari wanted to take the time to retool it.
-But as they say, time waits for no man.
-Sadly Wizard was left in dust, destined only to become a footnote in prototype history.
+Wizard was simply too dated to be released as is, and Chris didn't want to redesign it as a 4K game so it was quietly cancelled.